Washington D.C. Travel FAQ: 15 Questions First-Timers Always Ask

 The DC Circulator bus ($1) runs helpful loops: Georgetown-Union Station, National Mall, Dupont Circle-Georgetown.

-Can I visit the White House?
+Can you visit the White House?

 Yes, but it requires planning.
 Public tours are free but must be requested through your member of Congress (or your country's embassy for international visitors) 21-90 days in advance.
 Tours run Tuesday-Saturday, 7:30AM-11:30AM.